elastic/integrations/packages/system/docs/README.md

 always applies to the local server, the `hosts` config option is not needed.

 The default datasets are `cpu`, `load`, `memory`, `network`, `process`, and `process_summary`.
-To disable a default dataset, comment it out in the `modules.d/system.yml` configuration file.
-If _all_ datasets are commented out and the System module is enabled, fleet uses the default datasets.
+If _all_ datasets are disabled and the System module is still enabled, fleet uses the default datasets.

 Note that certain datasets may access `/proc` to gather process information, and the resulting `ptrace_may_access()` call by the kernel to check for